zhangjinshui-nerveee/nerveee_old/content/home/experience.md

 efficiency and unity power factor

   **Related Publications**<br>
-  [1] Jinshui Zhang, et al. "Precise correction of current zero-crossing distortion of totem pole PFC converter", in 2020 11th International Conference on Power Electronics and ECCE Asia<br>
+  [1] Jinshui Zhang, et al. "Precise correction of current zero-crossing distortion of totem pole PFC converter", in 2020 11th International Conference on Power Electronics and ECCE Asia
   [2] Jinshui Zhang, et al. "Downsizing Design of Powdered Iron Core Inductors Based on Variable-Frequency Modulation Targeting at Harmonics Suppression", in the 21st IEEE Workshop on Control and Modeling for Power Electronics
   """